valerionew/unisolder-notes/README.md

 LM2674 can be used too.

 ### U9 ULN2003L
-You don't need this IC if you are going to use the OLED display.
+You don't need this IC, this was only for the 7-seg version.

 ### U10 MCP4651-503 (50k)
 This part seems hard to find.
 You can replace it with the MCP4651-104 (100k) version.
 You can **NOT** use the 103 (10k) version.